-As digital business objectives accelerate the adoption of new technologies, drive innovation, and transform complex environments, the cyber threat landscape continues to evolve along with the increased compliance and regulatory pressure on enterprise-grade companies.
-Cloud security practitioners keep exploring new mechanisms capable to make smooth and secure transition to the cloud, and adjusting existing digital risk management practices.
+Cloud security practitioners keep exploring new mechanisms capable to make a smooth and secure transition to the cloud and adjusting existing digital risk management practices.

-Cloud adoption is continuously growing: currently 40% of IT budgets is spend for cloud-based solutions.
+Cloud adoption is continuously growing: currently, 40% of IT budgets are spent on cloud-based solutions.
 Many organizations now have a “Cloud First” mentality, and SaaS is projected by Gartner to grow to 75 billion dollars by 2022 at a 19,2% compound annual growth rate.
-Large-scale cloud migrations and continuous transition of applications to the Cloud absolutely changes the digital future, products, services, sales and delivery models, partner strategies and customer interactions.
-The Cloud is changing, and cloud security solutions must evolve to keep the pace.
+Large-scale cloud migrations and continuous transition of applications to the Cloud absolutely change the digital future, products, services, sales and delivery models, partner strategies, and customer interactions.
+The Cloud is changing, and cloud security solutions must evolve to keep pace.

-In this article we will explore how to anticipate the unexpected emerging cyber risks and establish proactive cyber-resilience for effective IT operations and business continuity.
+In this article, we will explore how to anticipate unexpected emerging cyber risks and establish proactive cyber-resilience for effective IT operations and business continuity.

 When moving legacy applications to the cloud companies need to consider evolving cloud applications security threats to fully benefit from the Cloud.
 The cloud adopting companies are facing the following cybersecurity challenges.